Doctor of Nurse Anesthesia Practice

 Credits 3

-The scholarship domains of integration and application are the primary focus on the course.
+The scholarship domains of integration and application are the primary focus of the course.
 Principles of scholarly skills including critical appraisal of the available research evidence, and synthesis of information from diverse formats and sources in the development of products of integration and application are addressed.

 NRAN820: Health Systems Policy